 “Since our inception a little more than two years ago, PetFlow.com has experienced extreme growth, but the statistic we’re most proud of is the very high return rate of our pet-owning customers,” said Alex Zhardanovsky, co-founder of PetFlow.com.
 “The company’s growth demonstrates that our customers see their pet as a true family member and they profoundly prefer PetFlow.com’s subscription approach to purchasing pet food and supplies when compared to the traditional, big box retailer approach to shopping.”

 PetFlow.com says it stocks more than 100 premium brands, more than three times the amount of its traditional retail competitors.
-The company also actively uses social media channels to create an ongoing dialogue with its customers, introduce new products and to engage the “Pet Parent” demographic.
+The company also actively uses social media channels to create an ongoing dialog with its customers, introduce new products and the engage the “Pet Parent” demographic.